etkachenko1/sayLess/README.md

 docker compose up --build
 ```

-Mongo and Kafka both require these credentials to start (see "Notable engineering decisions" below) - `MONGO_URI` for every service is built from `MONGO_ROOT_USERNAME`/`MONGO_ROOT_PASSWORD` directly in `docker-compose.yml`, so there's nothing else to configure.
-If you're regenerating `.env` for a stack that already has a Mongo volume, Mongo only creates its root user from these values on a *fresh* data directory - run `docker compose down -v` first, or the new credentials won't match what's actually in the database.
+Mongo and Kafka both require these credentials to start, and `MONGO_URI` for every service is built from `MONGO_ROOT_USERNAME`/`MONGO_ROOT_PASSWORD` directly in `docker-compose.yml`, so there's nothing else to configure.
+If you're regenerating `.env` for a stack that already has a Mongo volume, Mongo only creates its root user from these values on a *fresh* data directory, so run `docker compose down -v` first or the new credentials won't match what's actually in the database.

-Then, once the stack is up, seed the database once (it needs data before the auto-train-on-first-boot step in `ai-service` produces a useful model).
-Run it inside the container — it already has the dependencies and resolves `mongo` on the Docker network, so nothing extra needs installing on the host:
+Then seed the database.
+The model needs enough data to train on, and 5-fold cross-validation needs at least five examples of each class, so a handful of tasks isn't enough:

 ```bash
 docker compose exec -e ALLOW_DB_SEEDING=true ai-service python populate_db.py